jedieudonne/getting-and-cleaning-data-project/codebook .md

 At the end of the program, variables are cleaned.

-At the end

-The resulting data frame, is a variable called "result_frame" it is send to the file "tidy_data_mean_measures.txt".
+At the end the resulting data frame, is a variable called "result_frame" it is send to the file "tidy_data_mean_measures.txt".
 It contains every "subject_id/activity" combination in columns 1 and 2.
 It also contains the mean and standard deviation of each measure for that combianation  in columns 3 to 81.